SwedbankPay/developer.swedbankpay.com/payments/credit-account/other-features.md

 For general information about problem messages and error handling, visit error handling and problem details[technical-reference-problem-details].

-## Error types from PayEx Invoice and third parties
+## Error types from Swedbank Pay Invoice and third parties

 All invoice error types will have the following URI in front of type: https://api.payex.com/psp/errordetail/invoice/<errorType>